Are you growing as a writer?

 If you share your work with me I will mark it up, discuss it with you in detail, and help you brainstorm the best roadmap for a revision which is meaningful to your own view of the work.
 I work with literary, upmarket, and commercial fiction and creative nonfiction.
 My goal is to help you write your best work, not judge your writing interests/desires.

-If you are interested in long-term growth over time, I suggest my Bootcamp Mentorship program, which offers a discount on my per-page rate, goal-setting, and weekly check-ins for accountability in your writing routine.
+If you are interested in long-term growth over time, I suggest my Bootcamp Mentorship program, which offers a discount on my per-page rate, goal-setting, and check-ins for accountability in your writing routine.

 Per Page Rate (for pieces under 100 pages) = $10 per page ($75 minimum).